jobar8/interpies/README.md

 #### interpies

-Installing `interpies` itself is done manually for the moment (hopefully a pip and a conda packages should come soon).
+Installing `interpies` itself is done directly with:

+`pip install interpies`

-First, clone the current repository:
+Or you could do it manually by first cloning the current repository:

 `$ git clone https://github.com/jobar8/interpies.git`

-Then install it using the following command in the repository directory:
+Then run the following command in the repository directory:

 `$ python setup.py install`